 Connect with an ethernet cable by plugging an ethernet adapter into Airtame’s micro USB port.
 For Chromecast, connect with Google’s Ethernet Adapter for Chromecast.

 Chromecast and Airtame use two different technologies that can be difficult to tell apart at first glance.
-The key takeaway is: Chromecast takes content from the internet (called casting) and Airtame takes content from your PC’s screen (called mirroring).
+The key takeaway is: Chromecast takes content from the internet (called casting) and Airtame takes content from your computer’s screen (called mirroring) .

-Airtame has always offered full screen mirroring from computer to TV.
+Airtame has always offered full screen mirroring from Mac, Windows, Linux, and Chromebook.
 The Airtame software captures your entire computer screen and sends it to the Airtame device over your WiFi network.
-The benefit of mirroring through the Airtame software is that it takes 1 click to start a stream.
-For a lot of people running native software, such as Excel, Powerpoint, and Photoshop, mirroring is a must-have.
+The benefit of mirroring through the Airtame software is that it takes 1 click to start a stream and because mirroring is its primary use, the device is optimized for stability and user friendliness.
+For a lot of people running native software, such as Excel, Powerpoint, and Photoshop, mirroring is a must-have

 For more information on the difference between mirroring, casting, and streaming, check out our article on How Screen Mirroring Works.